darrenaddy/1/content/Machine/Staircase_Assembly_Clamp/index.md

 ###### Specifications*

-* Extremely heavy duty construction withstands everyday use
-* Mar-resistant wheels
-* Each wheel is equipped with bearing grease zerks in axle and swivel assembly, providing easy movement
+* Electrical Standard: N/A
+* Air Requirements: .1 CFM at 90 PSI
-* Dimensions: 60"H x 41"W x 60"L
+* Size: 16" L x 5'W x 4'H
+* Weight: 1500 lbs.

-- `Specifications subject to change without notice.`
+`Specifications subject to change without notice.`

 ###### Capabilities

+* Clamping Pressure: 728 lbs.
+* Up to 50" width capacity
-* Cart Capacity: Up to 4000 lbs
+* Up to 16 risers

 ###### Options

-* Available with or without the plywood shelving
+* XL version will commodate up to 20 risers.

 ###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
-Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.
+Or, if you prefer, feel free to call the factory at **1-800-568-7423 ext.
+133** (Business Hours: 8 AM to 5 PM Central, weekdays).
+Email direct: sales@merrickmachine.com** Business Hours: 8 AM to 5 PM Central, weekdays.